 Moving inland, Cortés’ expedition encountered the Tlaxcalans, who controlled a powerful state hostile to the Aztec.
 After some brief fighting (enough for the Tlaxcalans to learn that the Spanish were formidable fighters) they soon decided to join the newcomers against their bitter enemy.

-Unsurprisingly, fighting soon broke out in the capital.
-In the confines of this island city, the Spaniards were not able to bring their usual military advantages to bear, and were expelled from Tenochtitlán with heavy losses.
-Retireating to Tlaxcala, they rebuilt their forces and set off again for the Aztec capital.
+Retreating to Tlaxcala, they spent a year rebuilding their forces and, in 1521, set off again for the Aztec capital.
 After a four month siege they captured the city.
 They immediately began turning it into their own capital as Mexico City.

 The most famous of these would be that of Vazquez de Coronado, between 1540-42, which explored the south and west of the present-day United States and laid the foundations for Spain’s control of a huge region stretching from California to Texas.
 The actual Spanish presence here would be limited to a thin scattering of haciendas (see below), missions and forts, but their impact on the native American peoples of the area would be real enough.
 Also, their presence would lead indirectly to the rise of an entirely new kind of society on the Great Plains of North America.